silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 resized example uses nearest neighbor.
 Notice how it turned the mostly black region completely white!
-Remember that nearest neighbor only picks one pixel from the original image for each pixel in the result; in this case it picked only the white pixels even though most of the original pixels are black!
+Remember that nearest neighbor only picks one pixel from the original image for each pixel in the result; in this case it picked only the white pixels even though most of the original pixels are black.
 The smiley face is also completely unrecognizable, again since it didn't make "good" choices of pixels.
 The next algorithm&nmash;called a bilinear filter&mdash;does a bit
 better: the mostly black region is still mostly black, and the smiley face is